This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 I was in no good condition to be discussing the topic at all with anyone.
 Yet that was a high priority of nearly every doctor and nurse when they entered my room, and it was intimidating.

 Intimidation came through clearly by this irate medical professional.
-I highly resented this individual.
-I felt she unleashed her personal frustration on me, the patient.
+I highly resented this individual and felt she unleashed her personal frustration on me, the patient.

 She berated me over not taking the vaccine.
-She expressed how upset she was that she had to care for me and I had not received the vaccine.
+Also, she expressed how upset she was that she had to care for me and I had not received the vaccine.

 She was upset that if she got sick because of me, something could happen to her children.